On Prediction Properties of Kriging: Uniform Error Bounds and Robustness: Conclusions and further discussion

 We have proved in Theorem \ref{Th:main} that the kriging predictor is consistent if the imposed correlation function is \textit{undersmoothed}, i.e., the imposed correlation function is no smoother than the true correlation function.
 One would ask whether a similar result can be proven for the case of oversmoothed correlation functions. \cite{yakowitz1985comparison} proved that kriging with an oversmoothed Mat\'ern correlation function also achieves (pointwisely) predictive consistency.
 In light of this result, we may consider extensions of Theorem \ref{Th:main} to the oversmoothed case in a future work.

 In a series of papers, \cite{stein1988asymptotically,stein1990bounds,stein1990uniform,stein1993simple} investigated the asymptotic efficiency of the kriging predictor.
 The theory in our work does not give assertions about prediction efficiency, although we provide explicit error bounds for kriging predictors with scattered design points in general dimensions.

-Another important topic is the kriging predictive performance when the correlation function is estimated.
-In this paper, we consider kriging with a misspecified but fixed kernel function.
-It is shown that the prediction error can be minimized if the imposed kernel has the same smoothness as the true correlation function.
-A natural question is whether the optimal rate of convergence can be achieved with an estimated correlation function.
+Another possible extension of this work is to consider the impact of a misspecified mean function. \cite{jiang2011best} address this problem in the context of small area estimation.